vivekjpatil1357/easymeet/README.md

 ## Contributing

 We welcome contributions to improve the VideoCalling App.
-If you find any issues or want to suggest new features
+If you find any issues or want to suggest new features, please open an issue or submit a pull request in the repository.